taoky/yukina/README.md

 ## Acknowledgements

-I would like to give special thanks to [SeanChao/mirror-cache](https://github.com/SeanChao/mirror-cache), which is also sponsored in OSPP 2021.
+I would like to give special thanks to [SeanChao/mirror-cache](https://github.com/SeanChao/mirror-cache), which is sponsored in OSPP 2021.
 Though this project is finally not used by us, it has "forced" me to rethink the design of a repoistory caching system, and I have learned a lot from it.
 If you need a more general-purpose cache, you might want to try it.